beaver-lodge/beaver/README.md

 )
 ```

+### Beaver DSL as higher level AST for MLIR

+There should be a 1:1 mapping between Beaver SSA DSL to MLIR SSA.
+This enables the support parsing MLIR text format and dump it to Beaver DSL which is Elixir AST essentially.
+This makes it possible to easily debug a piece of IR in a more programmable and readable way.

+In Beaver, working with MLIR should be in one format, no matter it is generating, transforming, debugging.

 ### High level API in Erlang/Elixir idiom

 - When possible, lower level C APIs should be wrapped as Elixir struct with support to common Elixir protocols.